 Korean Doctor of Ministry Program.
 The School of Theology offers a specialized Doctor of Ministry program for Korean-American and Korean pastors based on instruction in the Korean language.
 Admission to the Korean Doctor of Ministry program, requires an ATS-accredited Master of Divinity degree or its educational equivalent with a cumulative grade point average of 3.0 or above.
 An English language test score is not required for students enrolling in the program.
 However, students may not attend courses in the English language program unless the TOEFL or IELTS requirement has been met.

 The Korean Doctor of Ministry program has been offering quality course work seminars in the following three concentration areas: (1) biblical studies and preaching, (2) pastoral counseling and care, and (3) theology, ministry, and culture.

 Dr. Euiwan Cho is the academic director of the Korean Doctor of Ministry Program in the School of Theology.
-For further information on this program, including course descriptions and schedules, please contact the Korean Doctor of Ministry Program staff at (626) 584-5651.
+For further information on this program, including course descriptions and schedules, please contact the Korean Studies Center at (626) 584-5651.

 Courses of Study: School of Theology DMin Program

 Courses in the DMin program are offered for 8 units per class.
 Students have the option of taking a course for either 4 or 12 units through a petition process.
 Course reading and writing assignments will vary depending on the units.